gildas-lormeau/zip.js/README.md

-zip.js is an open-source library (BSD-3-Clause license) to zip and unzip files in the browser and Deno supporting multi-core compression, compression streams, Zip64 and encryption.
+zip.js is an open-source library (BSD-3-Clause license) to zip and unzip files supporting multi-core compression, compression streams, Zip64 and encryption.

 See here for more info: https://gildas-lormeau.github.io/zip.js/